TommyBubbles/patapon-file-util/README.md

 ## - make the file header available to all classes within the main class
 ## - combine PataponStaticDataClass and PataponDynamicDataClass into one class
 ## - add logic for adding the pos to fieldtag that is attached to a list of PataponDataClass objects
+## - fix logic in get_byte_size for operations on string values using given size
+## - implement the to_bytes logic for dynamic data and format_string (potentially factor out instead)

 # patapon-file-util